What exactly does solar power mean?

 Let’s understand Vista Energy’s step-by-step guide:

-Step 1: Sunlight is changed into heat by solar panels.
+Step 1: Sunlight is changed into electrical energy by solar panels.

-During the day, solar panels generate sunlight, which they convert to energy via the photovoltaic effect.
-In simpler words, solar panels use silicon cells as the active material, producing free electrons that also flow through an electrical circuit once exposed to sunlight.
+During the day, solar panels absorb sunlight, which they convert to power via the photovoltaic effect.
+In simpler words, solar panels use pv cells as the active material, producing free electrons that also flow through an electrical circuit once exposed to direct sunlight.
 Here’s a comprehensive explanation of how solar panels work.

-The number of solar panels required for the installation is based upon several factors, including:
+The number of solar panels required for installing solar panels is based upon several factors, including:

-- The amount of sunlight you have in your area
+- The amount of solar radiation you have in your area

 - Your roof’s perspective and orientation